Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 ```
 You neeed to @#$ you mother!$@#$&...
 ```
 Probably doesn't need much more for the network to discern it's a toxic comment.
 Also, if we create the network based around the longest comment, it will become unnecessarily large and slow.
-Much like the human brain (doi: 10.1037), we need to provide as little information as needed to make a good decision.
+Much like the human brain (See [Overchoice](https://en.wikipedia.org/wiki/Overchoice#cite_note-4)), we need to provide as little information as needed to make a good decision.

 #### MAX_NUM_WORDS
 This constant is the maximum number of words to include--or, vocabulary size.